What is the AA Recovery Plan?

 3. Also remember, by the paragraph above that it will be brotherly: What could that mean?
 Well.
 Associating with other SOBER alcoholics -- and ATTEMPTING to help other alcoholics to get sober!
 (That would be Step 12).

 So, what's left -- that they can do, and absolutely agree upon?
 The brotherly AND harmonious ACTION.
 This would be Steps 3 through 9, and then Steps 10 through 12.

-You see, the ONLY THING that they can absolutely agree upon is: THE ACTION!
+You see, the ONLY THING that they can absolutely agree upon is: THE PLAN OF ACTION!
 And, the ACTION -- is the 12 Steps.

 We would have to conclude then that THE SOLUTION IS THE 12 STEPS.

 Yes.
-I know many will disagree with this -- because "it requires them to think" -- and most alcoholics are lazy thinkers -- UNLESS it's something that they are emotionally prejudiced and biased about.
+I know many will disagree with this -- because "it requires them to think" -- and alcoholics who like to think -- are often lazy thinkers -- UNLESS it's something that they are emotionally biased about.
 Rigid thinking.

 Any way that you look at it -- it has got to be A COURSE OF ACTIONS.

-Many had ALREADY tried God, Faith, Religion, Belief, Psychology, Psychiatry, and ever possible thing that you could come up with ad infinitum!
+Many had ALREADY tried God, Faith, Religion, Belief, Psychology, Psychiatry, and every other possible thing that you could come up with ad infinitum!
 (As mentioned in Chapter 3, of the Big Book).